Shahin Vahmanzadegan: Biography

 Shahin is first mentioned in 602, after the outbreak of the Byzantine–Sasanian War of 602–628, where he commanded the forces invading Byzantine territory in the Transcaucasia, winning a battle against Domentziolus near Theodosiopolis in 607/8.
 Following the expulsion of Roman forces from that region, in 611 Shahin led an advance into Anatolia, capturing Caesarea.
 There, Phocas' son-in-law Priscus, started a year-long siege to trap them inside the city.
-However, Shahin's troops escaped Priscus' blockade and burned Caesarea, much to Heraclius' displeasure.
+However, Shahin's troops unexpectedly escaped Priscus' blockade and burned Caesarea, much to Prisucs' embarrassment and Heraclius' displeasure.
 In 613 the Roman offensive pressed on into Syria, but the combined Persian armies under Shahin and Shahrbaraz crushingly defeated Heraclius near Antioch.
 After this victory the Persians looted the city, slew the Patriarch of Antioch and deported many citizens.
 Roman forces lost again while attempting to defend the area just to the north of Antioch at the Cilician Gates, despite some initial success.
 The Persians then captured Tarsus and the Cilician plain.
 This defeat cut the Byzantine empire in half, severing Constantinople and Anatolia's land link to Syria, Palestine, Egypt, and the Exarchate of Carthage.

 In 614 Shahin was able to campaign all the way across Anatolia to Chalcedon on the shore of the Bosphoros opposite Constantinople.
 On the shore of Chalcedon, Heraclius held a conference with Shahin, who, before Heraclius descended from his galley, saluted with reverence and pity the majesty of the purple.
 The friendly offer of Shahin to conduct an embassy to the presence of the great king, was accepted with the warmest gratitude, and the prayer for pardon and peace was humbly presented by the praetorian prefect, the prefect of the city, and one of the first ecclesiastics of the patriarchal church.
 But the lieutenant of Chosroes had fatally mistaken the intentions of his master:

 It was not an embassy, it was the person of Heraclius, bound in chains, that he should have brought to the foot of my throne.
 I will never give peace to the emperor of Rome, till he had abjured his crucified God, and embraced the worship of the sun.